Thank You, Boise

-Boise households have composted more than six million pounds of material in the first two months alone.
+Boise households have composted more than 18 million pounds of material to date.
 Without your efforts, all of that material would have been dumped and buried in the landfill.
 Instead, it’s being turned into a valuable and useful new product that will improve the soil in landscapes across the city this fall.

 Thank you for embracing a new program and for your patience and understanding during a challenging cart delivery process.
 The level of participation from Boise households will ensure that the life of the current landfill is extended, development of additional landfill space is delayed and long-term waste disposal and management costs are reduced.